rocket-pool/old.docs.rocketpool.net/src/guides/node/create-validator.md

 ::: warning
 Creating a minipool means depositing 16 of your own ETH to the Beacon Chain.
-These funds **cannot be retrieved** until after the eth1.0 chain has merged with the eth2.0 beacon chain, and withdrawals have been implemented.
+These funds **cannot be retrieved** until after the Execution Layer (ETH1) has merged with the Beacon Chain (ETH2), and withdrawals have been implemented.
 By creating the minipool, you are acknowledging that you are effectively locking these funds until that system is in place.
 :::